Client : The Data Lab

-Job opportunities enhanced: in just one week, 150 data students were effectively trained in the fundamentals of Design Thinking, making them more employable going forward.
+In just one week, 150 data students were effectively trained in the fundamentals of design thinking, making them more employable going forward.

 Over 15 innovative solutions were created in response to an important environmental issue.
 These ideas can now be taken forward.

 Over Zoom and Mural we brought high impact learning to the students, overcoming numerous challenges and difficulties.

 Being the first fully online Innovation Week, my expectations were exceeded by miles.
 I met so many new people, and so many experts inspired me every day.
 It was unbelievable how much I've learnt in a week now that I look back.
 I feel lucky that I got to be a part of this week.